 Heroin played a role in Peaches Geldof's death

-LONDON (AP) — Heroin likely played a role in the death of British model and television personality Peaches Geldof, authorities said Thursday.
+LONDON (AP) — A senior British police officer says heroin is likely to have played a role in the death of Peaches Geldof last month.

 Copyright © 2014 The Associated Press.
 All rights reserved.